-The highest-redshift RS detected in this study is located at $z=3.4$ and it contains 3 quiescent member galaxies with very similar colors within around 250 kpc/$h$ from each other.
-This high-$z$ object is among the new protocluster cores not known in the literature before, we reported in \citet{toni_cosmos-web_2025}, detected independently in a parallel work presented by \citet{hung_discovering_2025}.
-The protocluster core contains 5 galaxies with spectroscopic redshift, according to our spectroscopic counterpart assignment in the COSMOS spec-$z$ compilation \citep{khostovan_cosmos_2025}.
+The highest-redshift RS detected in this study is located at $z=3.4$ and it contains three quiescent member galaxies with very similar colors within around 250 kpc/$h$ of each other.
+This high-$z$ object is among the new protocluster cores not known in the literature before, which we recently discovered \citep{toni_cosmos-web_2025}\footnote{and detected independently in a parallel work presented by \citet{hung_discovering_2025}}.
+The protocluster core is rich ($\lambda_\star \sim 25$, $\lambda \sim 119$) and contains five galaxies with spectroscopic redshift, according to our spectroscopic counterpart assignment in the COSMOS spec-$z$ compilation \citep{khostovan_cosmos_2025}.
 The spectroscopic redshifts are compatible with that assigned by AMICO, solely based on photometry, which confirms the presence of an overdensity of galaxies at this location.
 However, none of the quiescent galaxies of the RS we found have a public spec-$z$ available.
-If confirmed, this would represent one of the highest-redshift examples of early red sequence detected to date (see the $z \sim 4$ protocluster reported by \citeauthor{tanaka_protocluster_2024} \citeyear{tanaka_protocluster_2024}, and the overdensity discovered at $z=3.44$ by \citeauthor{jin_cosmic_2024} \citeyear{jin_cosmic_2024}).
-The CMD of this $z=3.4$ detection (ID CW117) is shown in Fig. \ref{highzrs}, where we plot AMICO member galaxies with size proportional to their membership probability and their color referring to the probability of being quiescent and field galaxies as grey points.
+If confirmed, this would represent one of the highest-redshift examples of early RS detected to date (see the $z \sim 4$ protocluster reported by \citeauthor{tanaka_protocluster_2024} \citeyear{tanaka_protocluster_2024}, and the overdensity discovered at $z=3.44$ by \citeauthor{jin_cosmic_2024} \citeyear{jin_cosmic_2024}).
+The CMD of this $z=3.4$ detection (ID CW117) is shown in Fig. \ref{highzrs}, where we plot AMICO member galaxies with size proportional to their membership probability and their color referring to the probability of being quiescent and field galaxies as gray points.